 Since a synchronisation header (preamble and SFD) is transmitted in all TX modes, this test mode may also be used to transmit a known pseudorandom bit sequence for bit error testing.
-Please note that CC2420 reauires symbol synchronisation. not only bit synchronisation, for correct reception.
-Packet error rate is therefore a better the measurement for true RF performance.
+Please note that CC2420 requires symbol synchronisation, not only bit synchronisation, for correct reception.
+Packet error rate is therefore a better measurement for the true RF performance.